rish0b/looped/README.md

-# post
+# looped
-Post delivers seamless collaboration between AI and humans, right to your inbox.
+Looped delivers seamless collaboration between AI and humans, right to your inbox.